k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 ### Deploy SR-IOV workloads when Multus is used
 There are some example Pod specs and related network CRD yaml files in [deployments](./deployments) directory for a sample deployment with Multus.

-Leave the SR-IOV device plugin running and open a new terminal session for following steps.
+Leave the SR-IOV Network Device Plugin running and open a new terminal session for following steps.

 #### Deploy test Pod connecting to pre-created SR-IOV network